flesueur/mi-lxc/README.md

-# Work-in-progress

-This branch refactors the folders hierarchy and the json topology format.
-It is not working yet !

 # MI-LXC : Mini-Internet using LXC

-MI-LXC uses LXC to simulate a small-scale internet-like environment.
+MI-LXC uses LXC to simulate an internet-like environment.
 I use this environment for (infosec) practical work (intrusion, firewall, IDS, etc.).
 The small memory footprint of LXC combined with differential images allows to run it on modest hardware.

 It is based on the infrastructure-as-code principle: these scripts programmatically generate the target environment.